 Take stock of your financial situation and figure out what (and what not) to do with your money.
 Keep reading for a variety of tips to meet different situations and needs!Read More »

 Looking for a home loan in one of our service areas?
-Here's everything you need to know before you begin the mortgage application process.
+Before you Here's everything you need to know about home loans before you begin the mortgage application process.

 Scammers are always trying to con victims out of their information and money.
 They are, unfortunately, often successful.
 Here at Palisades Credit Union, our biggest priority is your financial wellness, and that includes keeping you and your money safe.
 To help you achieve it, we’ve put together this guide about recognizing the signs of fraud and protecting yourself from scams.Read More »